flogic/object_daddy/README.markdown

 calls (and support methods) can be written without polluting the model files with Object Daddy information.

-Object Daddy, when installed as a Rails plugin, will create *RAILS_ROOT/spec/exemplars/* as a place to hold __exemplar__ files for Rails model classes.
+when the Object Daddy generator is run, it will create *RAILS_ROOT/spec/exemplars/* as a place to hold __exemplar__ files for Rails model classes.
 (We are seeking perhaps some better terminology)